nus-cs2103-AY1718S2/addressbook-level4/collated/test/SuxianAlicia.md

         try {
             EntryTimeConstraintsUtil.checkCalendarEntryTimeConstraints(startDate, endDate, startTime, endTime);
         } catch (IllegalValueException ive) {
-            fail("This test should not throw any exceptions.");
+            fail("This exception should not be thrown as the inputs are valid.");
         }
     }